ethereum/consensus-specs/sync/optimistic.md

 chain).

-The fork choice poisoning attack is temporary for an individual node, assuming there exists an honest chain.
-An honest chain which justifies a higher epoch than the malicious chain will take precedence and revive any poisoned store once imported.
+The fork choice poisoning attack is temporary for an individual node, assuming there exists an honest chain which justifies a higher epoch than the malicious chain.
+Such an honest chain will take precedence and revive any poisoned store.

 The `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` parameter assumes that the network will justify a honest chain within some number of slots.
-With this assumption, it is therefore "safe" to optimistically import transition blocks during the sync process.
+With this assumption, it is acceptable to optimistically import transition blocks during the sync process.
 Since there is an assumption that an honest chain with a higher justified checkpoint exists, any fork choice poisoning will be short-lived and resolved before that node is required to produce a block.